aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

   aging_time: < time_in_seconds >
 ```

-> In `cvp_instance_ips` you can either provide a list of IPs to target on-premise Cloudvision cluster or either use DNS name for your Cloudvision as a Service instance.
+> In `cvp_instance_ips` you can either provide a list of IPs to target on-premise CloudVision cluster or either use DNS name for your CloudVision as a Service instance.
 If you have both on-prem and CVaaS defined, only on-prem is going to be configured.

 **Example:**